 ICTs are rapidly transforming societies and economies, with potential to address complex and interconnected development challenges and build a sustainable future for all as envisioned in the 2030 Agenda for Sustainable Development.
 More needs to be done to leverage the development potential of digital technologies.

-This session will focus on the strategic ways governments and partners leveraged ICTs during the pandemic, raising key challenges and gaps; and, exploring ways forward for recovery and building back better, identifying digital capacities to prioritize based on needs on the ground, and the synergies necessary to support those.
+This session will focus on the strategic ways governments and partners leverage ICTs, raising key challenges and gaps, identifying digital capacities to prioritize based on needs on the ground, and the synergies necessary to support those.

 5 March 2023, 17:15 - 18:45 AST, Doha time (15:15 - 16:45 CET, Geneva time)

 Auditorium 3, Qatar National Convention Centre, Doha, Qatar